 It isn't clear if you're being sued, or you anticipate being sued.
 If you're being sued, attorneys should be able to advise you of an hourly figure for defending the matter when you show them the summons and complaint.
-Don't delay there because if you were served with papers, regardless of the...Read more »
+Don't delay there because if you were served with papers,...Read more »

 I moved back to michigan in February i have a 3 year old & i have an infant that i had in the hospital in March.
 She came extra early and been in the hospital.
 I wasnt planning on having her, i went to abortion clinics and i couldnt afford one.
-So i lied to the hospital and told them i was going to...
+So i lied to the hospital and told them i was...
 Read more »

 Possibly not.
 Most insurance policies cover the hotel's building and facilities, and medical expenses for guests as the result of the incident.
 Have you tried filing a claim with your insurance carrier?